Bsrichawla/bsrichawla.github.io/README.md

 * [Doximity](https://www.doximity.com/profiles/06b345e9-4eb9-4a9c-8263-e104329b3d16/edit)
 * [ORCID](https://orcid.org/0000-0002-5301-4102)

-## 🌟 About Me
+## 🌟 Biography
-My name is Bahadar Srichawla, and I am a current resident physician in the department of neurology at the University of Massachusetts Chan Medical School.
-My research interests are deeply rooted in the reurological sciences.
-I am particularly specialized in:
+Bahadar Srichawla is a current resident physician in the department of neurology at the University of Massachusetts Chan Medical School.
+His research interests are deeply rooted in the reurological sciences.
+And is particularly specialized in:

 **Neurocritical Care:** Focusing on advanced treatments and interventions for critically ill neurological patients.